quat1024/garden/garden/lingo-2.md

 * blue: A small hedge maze

 The Great: I did the maze, it opened a door from the little tree-and-question-mark area to another section of The Great.
 But I've already been to that section through the IN/ROT doors.
 So what's that all about.

-The Impressive; I got the W from inside there but it feels like there is more, somehow.
-I see something behind the wall when I rotate the right-side panel sometimes

 This is totally cheating, but if you're using a texture pack you can sometimes figure out when you teleport in The Digital based on when the textures rotate